LTM: Scalable and Black-box Similarity-based Test Suite Minimization based on Language Models: Validation

-Figure~\ref{fig:convergence_plot} shows that \ourapproach~converges faster to a higher \textit{FDR} ($0.84$ across projects), compared to ATM/Combined ($0.80$ across projects) and ATM/TreeEditDistance ($0.81$ across projects).
-The average number of generations required by \ourapproach~was $63.14$ across project versions (maximum~=~$100$), which is lower than ATM/Combined (mean~=~$85.60$ and maximum~=~$130$) and ATM/TreeEditDistance (mean~=~$74.80$ and maximum~=~$115$).
-This indicates that \ourapproach~converges faster across generations than ATM, in terms of fitness value, which is the sum of the maximum squared similarity scores for all test case pairs per version.
+The average number of generations required by \ourapproach~was $63.10$ across project versions (maximum~=~$100$), which is lower than ATM/Combined (mean~=~$85.60$ and maximum~=~$130$) and ATM/TreeEditDistance (mean~=~$74.88$ and maximum~=~$115$).
+This indicates that \ourapproach~converges faster across generations than ATM, in terms of fitness value, which is the sum of the maximum squared similarity values for all test case pairs per version.
 Related to this, if due to time constraints a fixed number of generations is used as the termination criterion for search, say $40$ generations, it is clear based on Figure~\ref{fig:convergence_plot} that UniXcoder/Cosine would yield the highest \textit{FDR}.
-This indicates that \ourapproach~offers better guidance for the GA search, making it more effective at removing redundant test cases while maintaining a higher fault detection rate, thus explaining the results in Table~\ref{tab:FDR_Time_combined} and why \ourapproach~is a better option than ATM for test suite minimization in practice.
+This indicates that \ourapproach~offers better guidance for the GA search, making it more effective at removing redundant test cases while maintaining a higher fault detection rate, thus explaining the results in Table~\ref{tab:FDR_results} and why \ourapproach~is a better option than ATM for test suite minimization in practice.

-\textbf{\textit{Achieved Saving in Testing Time.}} The average time saving rate of the best configuration of {\ourapproach} ranges from $20.52\%$ to $58.16\%$ across projects, with a mean of $40.38\%$ across projects.
-We observe that this saving rate is slightly higher than ATM/Combined ($37.02\%$) and ATM/TreeEditDistance ($38.06\%$).
+\textbf{\textit{Achieved Saving in Testing Time.}} The average time saving rate of the best configuration of {\ourapproach} ranges from $18.13\%$ to $58.03\%$ across projects, with a mean of $41.72\%$ across projects.
+We observe that this time saving rate is slightly higher than, but not significantly different from, that of ATM/Combined ($40.30\%$) and ATM/TreeEditDistance ($41.02\%$), as shown by the Wilcoxon signed-rank test.